Super Therm White Paper

 Comparing Super Therm® to all the thick insulation materials designed to absorb and slow down the conduction of heat is totally old fashioned, and the promotion to provide the best insulation effort is now due.

-All the marketing, all the education in the Universities, all the principles of insulation were based upon thickness to buy as much time as possible from initial heat load to transfer through.
+All the marketing, all the education in the Universities and other coatings companies, all the principles of insulation were based upon thickness to buy as much time as possible from initial heat load to transfer through.

-All these thick materials are designed for slowing down conduction – fiberglass, rock wool, foam and other materials.
+All these thick materials are designed for slowing down conduction – fiberglass, rock wool, foam and newer thermal insulation coatings and materials.
 These materials accept most HEAT LOAD on the surface which they are trying to work under or next to.
 All these materials are based on “after-the-fact” heat load, and are doing nothing more than trying to manage the 100% heat load that they cannot fully control.

 Now consider Super Therm®.
-It is not thick and, therefore, how could it be effective in conductive resistance?
-The interesting part of Super Therm® is that it actually works to control two recognized heat transfer modes – radiation, and conduction.
+It is not thick and therefore, how could it be effective in conductive resistance?
+The interesting part of Super Therm® is that it actually works to control two recognised heat transfer modes – radiation and conduction.
 Since it resist heat load and has a high emissivity, Super Therm® assist the convection heat to balance the interior room temperatures.

 NOTE: Convection inside a building moves heat from one location (hot area) to another location (cold area).
 It works to make the room temperature uniform.
 The surface properties have little to do with the heat transfer across the wall, i.e. from inside to outside.
 There is heat load into the wall , then conduction is the mode of transfer to the cool side.